nicreichelt/100-days-of-code/log.md

     * My personal branch for the JS 30 Challenge can be found on my [Github](https://github.com/nicreichelt/30-days-of-js)
 3. **LEARNING**: [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)

+### Day 20: December 6, 2019
+**Today's Progress**: Learning

+* I completed 10/33 lessons in the Regex module of [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)

+I have worked a little with Regex before, but this was helpful to get down to brass tacks and understand from start to finish how to use them.

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+You can now select exisiting meals when adding a new meal plan item.
+This pulls the meals reference list and you can filter by season and type (one or both).
+Next is to implement the "update existing meal plan item" logic and refactor the codebase to be a bit cleaner.
+It is a little all over at the moment.

+**Thoughts:**

+### Day 19: December 5, 2019
+**Today's Progress**: Learning

+**Thoughts:**

+* I completed the ES6 module of [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)

+I really enjoyed the lessons on promises and export/import.
+I can see those being a huge help, and have worked a little with promises already.

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+New meal plan items go into the Meal Plan Refernce dataset.
+Duplicate detection logic is in place to ensure items are not added with the same name.

+### Day 18: December 4, 2019
+**Today's Progress**: Learning

+**Thoughts:**

+* I completed 20/31 lessons in the ES6 module of [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)

+This is helping to solidify a lot of what I learned doing the JS30 Challenge.

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+New meal plan items can be added to the plan.
+They do not load into the meals reference yet but that will come next.

 ### Day 17: December 3, 2019
 **Today's Progress**: Learning